-Founded in 2009, the Inner City Youth Orchestra of Los Angeles (ICYOLA), the largest majority African American orchestra in the country.
-Founded in 2009, ICYOLA is a California 501(c)(3) nonprofit corporation that transforms the lives and minds of young people in Inner City Los Angeles through high quality music and literacy education.
-It teaches inner city youth the great music of the world, and provides opportunities for them to perform that music in the most magnificent settings of the world.
+We are the Inner City Youth Orchestra of Los Angeles (ICYOLA), the largest majority African American orchestra in the country.
+Founded in 2009, ICYOLA is a California 501(c)(3) nonprofit corporation that transforms the lives and minds of young people in Inner City Los Angeles through high quality music education.
+It teaches inner city youth the great music of the world, and provides opportunities for them to perform that music in the most magnificent settings of our community.
 It prepares its members for advanced study and high caliber success in music and otherwise, and instills the ancillary benefits that music instruction provides: problem solving skills, critical thinking, self-reliance, self-confidence, self-discipline, and the crystallization and pursuit of meaningful purpose.

 To cultivate musical expression as a vehicle for personal development, and to bring to fruition the full musical and academic potential of young inner city residents of Los Angeles.